-If a student receives and external fellowship/scholarship, they must notify the Graduate Programs Manager.
+If a student receives an external fellowship/scholarship, they must notify the Graduate Programs Manager.
 The Department supplements the stipends of students with an outside fellowship to meet (and usually exceed) the stipends of students with internal funding.

-To any student whose spouse or qualifying domestic partner earns less than \$200 per month, the Department pays a dependency allowance that is 10% of the student's SCS monthly stipend per dependent.
+The department also pays a dependency allowance that is 10% of the CSD monthly base stipend per eligible dependent provided that your spouse or qualifying domestic partner earns less than 15% of the stipend amount.